 Body-focused repetitive behavior disorder involves repeatedly engaging in body-focused behavior such as nail biting, lip biting, and cheek chewing.

 These body-focused behaviors are not triggered by obsessions or concerns about appearance but may be preceded by a feeling of tension or anxiety that is relieved by the behaviors, often followed by a feeling of gratification.

 Patients with this disorder typically try to stop their behavior or to do it less often, but they cannot.

-Treat using N-acetylcysteine or an SSRI and cognitive-behavioral therapy that includes habit reversal.
+Treat using N-acetylcysteine or an SSRI or clomipramine and/or cognitive-behavioral therapy that includes habit reversal training.